 We reached at 5 pm for a 6 pm aarti.
 From where the car dropped us off there is a 500-meter walk to the ghat.
 We took cycle rickshaws for Rs 50 (per rickshaw) as we wanted to reach asap to grab a good seat.

-- I’d read the Ganga Aarti starts at 5:30 pm in winter and 6 pm in summer.
+- I’d read that Ganga Aarti starts at 5:30 pm in winter and 6 pm in summer.
 We went in Jan (winter season) but still, it started at 6 pm.

-- Must reach an hour or hour an half early to catch a good place to watch the aarti.
+- Must reach an hour or hour and a half early to catch a good place to watch the aarti.

 - For a good vantage point, try to sit on the stairs on the opposite side of the temple where the Ganga Aarti is performed and make sure to grab a place directly in front of the temple.
 For elders, who can’t sit on the stairs, the best way is to try to find a bench inside the temple.

 Chandi Devi and Mansa Devi Temple

 - There is a cable car that takes you to the top of these two temples.

 - It offers a good panoramic view of the city but we didn’t have time to visit it.